Path Loss, Angular Spread and Channel Sparsity Modeling for Indoor and Outdoor Environments at the sub-THz Band: Acknowledgement

 \section{Acknowledgement}

 The presented work has been performed within the frame of ARIADNE project which is a three years Research and Innovation action / project under the EU programme Horizon 2020 (Grant Agreement no. 871464).
+The publication of the article in OA mode was financially supported by HEAL-Link.